AllgeierSchweiz/azure-data-lakehouse-lab/series/Creating a Data Lakehouse with Azure Synapse Analytics (Part 4 of 5).md

 **1.2.1 Gold Database**

 We will now create our gold database, where the data is made ready for consumption.
-The steps here are similar to what we configured in C_hapter 1.1.1 Silver Database_.
+The steps here are similar to what we configured in _Chapter 1.1.1 Silver Database_.

 -   Select the (1) **Develop** tab to the left, select the (2) **+ button,** and create a new (3) **Notebook**.